 In the sections below, the stage down SPLR values appear identical to the stage up values.
 It is important to remember, per Section 5.20.4.12, that these values are applied against the OPLR values of different plant stages, so they yield different tonnage thresholds.

 Note also that the stage down conditions below do not yield a hysteresis band.
-I.e., if the positive displacement chiller rules were applied to a plant with only two screw chillers sized at 200 tons each, the plant stage up and stage down points would both be 160 tons.
+I.e., if the positive displacement chiller rules were applied to a plant with only two screw chillers sized at [UNITS [700 kW] [200 tons]] each, the plant stage up and stage down points would both be [UNITS [560 Kw] [160 tons]].
 This is acceptable because the stages have minimum run times to prevent cycling.
 Furthermore, plant load for most applications generally trends in one direction for multiple hours before beginning to trend the opposite direction.
 As such, there is little risk of repeated stage cycling.

 Retain the next section for plants with any constant speed centrifugal chillers.
 Delete otherwise.